 Biomass is a good way to make sustainable hydrogen, especially in places with special resources.
 We can use more renewable energy by improving how we make green hydrogen from biomass and waste.
 This could be the beginning of a cleaner energy future.

-Let's examine green hydrogen and how it can help us reach a zero-carbon world.
-We'll see how different waste materials can make sustainable hydrogen.
-You'll also learn about new methods and how affordable they are.
+Let's examine green hydrogen and explore how it can help us achieve a zero-carbon world.
+We'll examine how different waste materials can be utilized to produce sustainable hydrogen.
+You'll also learn about new methods and their affordability.

 Key takeaways